 This guide is intended to provide graduate students (as well as faculty members) within PiBS with a description of the policies and requirements of the graduate program.
-This guide was prepared to assist students in progressing through the program.
+The PiBS Student Affairs Committee prepared this guide to assist students in progressing through the program.
 This handbook is intended only to describe general PiBS requirements/policies, not those of the individual participating departments/programs i.e. as mentioned above, students are required to complete both PiBS as well as the department/program-specific requirements.
-As program policies and requirements may change, students are advised to consult with their advisors during the first year in the PiBS program and then with their dissertation advisors and the Directors of Graduate Studies of the departments/programs they join upon choosing a dissertation laboratory (see below for more information about this process).
+As program policies and requirements may change, students are advised to consult with their advisors during the first year in the PiBS program and then with their dissertation advisor and the Director of Graduate Studies of the department/program they join upon choosing a dissertation laboratory (see below for more information about this process).
 To be certain that they are in compliance with all policies and requirements, students must also adhere to the guidelines of GMS at Boston University School of Medicine, as well as Boston University at large, and they are advised to consult relevant administrative personnel for further information regarding graduate study at Boston University.
 It is each student's responsibility to be certain that all program requirements are fulfilled.
-The student is encouraged to consult regularly with his/her advisor to be certain that he/she is progressing as expected and that all requirements will be completed in time for the student's planned graduation.
+The student is encouraged to consult regularly with his/her advisor to be certain that all requirements will be completed in time for the student's planned graduation.